Information bottleneck for learning the phase space of dynamics from high-dimensional experimental data: Variational bounds on the DySIB objective

 \subsection{Encoder terms}

 The encoder terms penalize the complexity of the latent representation by bounding $I(X; Z_X)$ from above.
 Intuitively, $I(X; Z_X)$ measures how much information the latent code $z_x$ retains about the input $x$.
 Minimizing it on its own would encourage the encoder to discard everything; the $\tilde{I}_\mathrm{NCE}(Z_X;Z_Y)$ term counteracts this by rewarding representations that retain information predictive of the future.
-We start with mutual information definition:
+We start with the definition of mutual information:

 where $p(z_x) = \int q(z_x|x)p(x)\,dx$ is the aggregate posterior.
 This quantity is intractable because $p(z_x)$ has no closed form.
 We introduce a variational approximation $\tilde{p}(z_x)$ to $p(z_x)$ and use the non-negativity of the KL divergence, $D_\mathrm{KL}(p(z_x)\|\tilde{p}(z_x)) \geq 0$, to obtain: